Contingency (electrical grid): N-X contingency planning

 The N-1 contingency planning is typically sufficient for the systems with the usual ratio of peak load to capacity (below 70%).
 For a system with a substantially higher ratio, the N-1 planning will not deliver satisfactory reliability, and even N-2 and N-3 criteria might not be sufficient; therefore the reliability-based planning is used that considers the probabilities of the individual contingencies.

+N-1-1 contingency is defined as a single fault followed by manual recovery procedures, with another fault occurring after the successful recovery from the first failure.
+Normal operating conditions are sometimes referred to as N-0.